secorolab/c_cpp_pkg_template/README.md

 1. Make sure the `git` repository is initialized.

-2. Run the following command in the root directory of the project.
+2. Run the following command in the `root` directory of the package to install the pre-commit hooks.

     ``` bash
     pre-commit install
     ```

-## Build
+## Build and install

 1. Create a build directory for the package

     ``` bash
     cd ~/c_cpp_ws/build

-    mkdir ProjectName && cd ProjectName
+    mkdir PackageName && cd PackageName
     ```

 2. Run the following command in the build directory

     ``` bash
-    cmake -DCMAKE_INSTALL_PREFIX=../../install ../../src/ProjectName -DCMAKE_BUILD_TYPE=Debug -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DENABLE_TESTS=ON
+    cmake -DCMAKE_INSTALL_PREFIX=../../install ../../src/PackageName -DCMAKE_BUILD_TYPE=Debug -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DENABLE_TESTS=ON
     ```

     - `-DCMAKE_INSTALL_PREFIX=../../install`: Specifies the installation directory